Media Visit Guidelines

 We appreciate your interest in Toronto and look forward to assisting with your research.

 Travel media interested in visiting Toronto should complete the form linked below and submit the following to expedite requests and accommodate needs:

 - A letter of assignment on the publication’s letterhead AND/OR

 - Three recent examples of travel coverage published in the last year from the outlet you are writing for

 - A copy of any previous coverage from past hosted visits

 All media should review the guidelines for a complete overview of the process.

 Download/open the Media Assistance Form (Word .doc).

 Requests may also be submitted to firstname.lastname@example.org.

-Please note that Tourism Toronto does not handle film permits.
+Please note that Destination Toronto does not handle film permits.
 To apply for a film permit, please apply to the City of Toronto’s Film, Television and Digital Media Office directly.